faenrandir/a_careful_examination/documents/polygamy/denials/definitions.md

-# Definitions of terms related to Joseph Smith's Polygamy
+# Definitions of terms related to LDS Leaders' Polygamy Denials

 ### Merriam-Webster